 Nick and I love art, it is a regular conversation with us, so this is a great idea.
 You can still have fun remotely and laugh with your colleagues, by taking it in turns to set weekly challenges for the group.
 Some ideas you can try out are baking cakes, drawing pictures, or sharing a joke/ story.
 It is entertaining and could give you all something to look forward to each week.

 It’s important that companies create an environment where leadership and employees can stay connected while working remotely.
 While team building is only one part of building a strong company culture, a few planned and thoughtful gestures always go a long way toward making everyone feel like they are part of the team—no matter where they are.

 How are you and your colleagues maintaining your work relationships?
 What has worked for your teams?
 Let us know!

-The People Experience Hub work with clients to transform their people experience, combining our flexible employee feedback tools and expertise in organisational psychology and people management.
+The People Experience Hub work with clients to transform their people experience, combining our flexible employee feedback tools, partnership-driven approach, and expertise in organisational psychology and people management.